MX Lookup

 All that system works so smoothly, just because of the DNS (Domain Name System), that routes the traffic to the correct destination.

 The DNS servers contain the DNS records.
-Each domain has its DNS records that are the mapping files to routes the user to that domain's particular service.
+Each domain has its DNS records that are the mapping files to route the user to that domain's particular service.

 The stat shows there are above 3.99 billion email users globally, and with time they will increase.